-- Overlaying the project affected areas with datasets that represent various indicators and communities.
-For example, this could include overlaying the project affected area with the DOE's Disadvantaged Communities dataset, the Environmental Protection Agency's (EPA) Brownfield Properties dataset, the Interagency Working Group on Coal and Power Plant Communities and Economic Revitalization priority energy community dataset, and/or the Department of the Interior's Bureau of Indian Affair's Indian Lands dataset. - Identifying fence-line communities (communities adjacent to industrial sites) based on the location of the project.
-Once identified, applicants can engage directly with members of those communities, or can search for organizations that represent various community interests. - Mapping project inputs (like water), then identifying the people and communities that rely on those inputs. - Using county assessor records to identify some of the area's largest property owners. - Using state and local government websites to identify offices that work in the affected area (e.g., municipal planning and development, county public health). - Using city and county meeting minutes to identify organizations that routinely attend meetings and speak about related issues. - Conducting website and media outlet searches for individuals and groups that work in or around the affected area or work on the topic of interest, broadly defined.
+Communities and Economic Revitalization priority energy community dataset, and/or the Department of the Interior's Bureau of Indian Affair's Indian Lands dataset.

+- Identifying fence-line communities (communities adjacent to industrial sites) based on the location of the project.
+Once identified, applicants can engage directly with members of those communities, or can search for organizations that represent various community interests. - Mapping project inputs (like water for cooling), then identifying the people and communities that rely on those inputs. - Using county assessor records to identify some of the area's largest property owners. - Using state and local government websites to identify offices that work in the affected area (e.g., municipal planning and development, county public health). - Using city and county meeting minutes to identify organizations that routinely attend meetings and speak about related issues. - Conducting website and media outlet searches for individuals and groups that work in or around the affected area or work on the topic of interest, broadly defined.